Nick’s Authentic Italian Spaghetti recipe comes straight from Italy. Tomatoes, basil, onions, and carrots flavor the meat to make the perfect sauce!

 - 3 carrots peeled, chopped

-- 1 1/2 lbs tomatoes (fresh peeled and diced tomatoes or canned San Marzano tomatoes)
+- 1 1/2 pounds tomatoes (fresh peeled and diced tomatoes or canned San Marzano tomatoes)

 - 6 fresh basil leaves chopped (or 1-2 tsp. dried basil)

-- When tomatoes have softened and have started to release their juices (about 4-5 min) add basil, sugar, salt and pepper (if you are using cherry or grape tomatoes you can mash the them with a potato masher or fork to get them to pop and release all their juices).
+- When tomatoes have softened and have started to release their juices (about 4-5 min) add basil, sugar, salt and pepper (if you are whole tomatoes, mash the them with a potato masher or spatula to release all their juices).

 - Serve immediately.